Marie Lafarge: Mathieu Orfila

 When Orfila arrived, he insisted that the local chemists witness his experiments that night.
 He used the same test materials and chemical reagents that they used in the earliest tests and performed the Marsh test in an anteroom of the courthouse, behind locked and guarded doors.
 At last, on the afternoon of the next day, Orfila entered the courtroom, followed by the three chemists with bowed heads.
 He declared that he had found arsenic on the samples taken from the body of Lafarge, excluding all other extraneous sources, such as arsenic naturally occurring in the body, from the reagents, or from arsenic from the earth surrounding the coffin.

 The courtroom was stunned, especially Maître Paillet, as he listened to Orfila, his client and defense witness, explain the misleading results obtained by the local experts with the Marsh test.
 It was not the test that gave the erroneous results, but rather, the test was performed incorrectly.

 Knowing that Orfila's testimony had tipped the balance against them, the defense team sought to call a known opponent of Orfila, François Vincent Raspail, to refute his testimony.
-While Raspail had agreed, as he had done in previous courtroom clashes with Orfila, but he arrived four hours too late.
+While Raspail had agreed, as he had done in previous courtroom clashes with Orfila, he arrived four hours too late.
 The jury had decided on Marie's case: guilty.